-Since 2014 I have watched it get harder and harder for people to use their insurance for addiction treatment.
+Since 2014 I have watched it get harder and harder for people to use their insurance for alcohol and addiction treatment.
 You would think, you could just call your insurance company and get the best advice possible.
 This is not normally the case.

-What you need to know about using your insurance for addiction treatment.
+What you need to know about using your PPO or HMO insurance for drug rehab

 At these insurance corporations, the job of the agents is to direct you to the lowest cost option.
 This doesn’t mean it’s the lowest cost for you.
 It certainly doesn’t mean it’s the best possible care you can get.
 In fact, the abusive and dangerous actions of one insurer this week has prompted me to write this article.

-You pay thousands of dollars more for a PPO Insurance policy, so don’t be tricked into settling for HMO services.
+You pay thousands of dollars more for a PPO Insurance policy, so don’t be tricked into settling for HMO drug rehab treatment.